felipe-juan/dotfiles/README.md

 <h1 align="center">🍚 Cooking GNOME 🍚</h1>

 This is my first rice ever!
 I wanted it to be aesthetically pleasing, but also very usable.
-It may still have some inconsistencies here and there, however, its current state is what I could have done without a massive time consuming effort.
+It may still have some inconsistencies here and there.
+However, its current state is what I could have done without a massive time consuming effort.

 It's crucial to change several extensions if you want to achieve the same look, so please check out the screenshots on **[Extension Settings](https://github.com/felipe-juan/dotfiles/blob/main/README.md#extension-settings)** to see what I've changed.
 That said, I'd be happy if someone uses my dotfiles!